DanDigits/GiTutorial/README.md

 ### Committing
 After files are in the staging area, you may now officially publish them to the branch.
-This marks the change for anyone else on the project, or the public, to see.
+This marks the change for anyone else on the project, or the public (depending on your git installation), to see.

 To committ changes, run
 ```